-- Informs all employees under his/her direction of the emergency situations as appropriate. - Coordinates implementation of emergency procedures. - Ensures emergency guidelines are established for appropriate departments. - Ensures all employees under his/her direction attend safety training courses. - Understands the EOP and is prepared to accept incident responsibilities as needed, as directed by the Incident Commander or Emergency Management Director, or designee.
+- Informs all employees under his/her direction of the emergency situations as appropriate. - Coordinates implementation of emergency procedures. - Ensures emergency guidelines are established for appropriate departments. - Identifying and prioritizing of recovery needs for activities and operations of the Division. - Understands the EOP and is prepared to accept incident responsibilities as needed, as directed by the Incident Commander or Emergency Management Director, or designee.